mnacfil/fontapi-chat-app/README.md

 After cloning, you will see fontapi-exam-chat-app folder.

-Navigate to server folder by typing.
+Navigate to fontapi-exam-chat-app folder by typing.

-    cd ./server
+    cd ./fontapi-exam-chat-app
 In, server folder install all the dependencies by typing.

     npm install